hashicorp/terraform-cdk/website/docs/cdktf/concepts/hcl-interoperability.html.md

 ## CDKTF to HCL

-The example below is a TypeScript CDK for Terraform application that uses the `hashicorp/random` provider to generate a random name.
+The TypeScript example below is a CDKTF application that uses the `hashicorp/random` provider to generate a random name.

 ```typescript
 import { Construct } from "constructs";